sarahlehman/smalltownkitten/content/post/name-age-status.md

 middle school graduation.
 The principal pronounced my name “Sarah Leemin” when I walked across the stage.
-My grandmother hugged me afterward and said “I’m so proud of you, but the principal said 'Leemin!'
-That’s not our *family* name!”
-My grandmother was appalled.
+My grandmother hugged me afterward and said “I’m so proud of you, but the principal said “Leemin”\!
+That’s not our *family* name\!”
+My grandmother seemed appalled.
 What did she live for if not to be recognized at her fifth youngest grandchild’s middle school graduation ceremony?
-She said “That’s not our *family* name” as if we were part of a large dynasty- as if I was a Rockefeller or a Kardashian.
+She said “That’s not our *family* name” as if we were part of a large dynasty- as if I was a Rockefeller, or a Kardashian.

 I was panicked.
 I wanted to take my grandmother aside and tell her my secret.
 “I'm gonna be real frank with you here, Gram.
 It's either we